het-tanis/prolug-labs/Ansible-Labs/03-Ansible-Ad-Hoc/step1/text.md

 ### Lab Activities
 Verify your hosts file and test ad hoc commands to your servers

-Verify server uptime
+Verify servers uptime

-Verify OS type of server
+Verify OS type of servers

 Verify date and time of servers